Chapter 48

 [19] If in this life only we have hope in Christ, we are of all men the most pitiable.

-Specifically, Jesus Christ came to this earth to save us from our sins so that we will have eternal life with Him.
+Specifically, Jesus Christ came to this earth to save us from our sins so we will have eternal life with Him.
 This truth is clearly revealed to us in,

 John 3:16